 2) communicating important department and university issues and policies to students;

-3) fostering intellectual exchange between students and scientific community.
+3) fostering intellectual exchange between students and the scientific community.

 Toxicology Graduate Student Research Symposium